amkobee/dotfiles/README.md

 ## Installation

-clone this repository and run the '''setup.sh''' script to create links to the original configuration files
+clone this repository and run the ```setup.sh``` script to create links to the original configuration files